• Free shipping over NOK 3000

 👉 https://unovita.no/collections/hydrogen-water

-Both methods use the same molecule, but with different delivery profiles and practical use.
+Both methods use the same molecule, but with different delivery profiles and practical applications.

-In a holistic perspective, hydrogen is often seen in connection with other factors such as sleep, physical activity, nutrition, stress regulation and exposure to light and heat.
-The effect of any single factor will always depend on the whole in which it forms part.
+From a holistic perspective, hydrogen is often viewed in connection with other factors such as sleep, physical activity, nutrition, stress regulation, and exposure to light and heat.
+The effect of any single factor will always depend on the whole in which it is included.

 About the article

-This article has been prepared by Uno Vita - specialist editors.
-The content is based on publicly available research, technical documentation and clinical experience within integrated medicine, biophysics and health technology.
+This article has been prepared by Uno Vita – editorial team.
+The content is based on publicly available research, technical documentation, and clinical experience within integrative medicine, biophysics, and health technology.
 The content is intended as general information and does not replace medical advice.

 Disclaimer and freedom of expression

-Uno Vita disseminates information about health and wellness technologies in line with the right to freedom of expression and information.
-We do not make medical claims and always recommend that readers evaluate information critically and consult with qualified healthcare personnel if necessary.
+Uno Vita communicates information about health and wellness technologies in accordance with the right to freedom of expression and information.
+We do not make medical claims and always recommend that readers evaluate information critically and consult qualified healthcare professionals when needed.